rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * C:\Users\[username]\botbuilder-dotnet\libraries\Microsoft.Bot.Connector\bin\Debug
 * C:\Users\[username]\botbuilder-dotnet\libraries\Microsoft.Bot.Schema\bin\Debug

-Once you've added the NuGet packages you've built to a local folder, we still have to add them to NuGet Package Manager.
-If you haven't done so already, complete the following steps to add the packages:
+> Note: If you don't have the rights (you need admin rights on your machine) to add the packages to this folder, add them to a local folder, perhaps under **Documents/botbuilder-dotnet**.
+Then follow the following instructions to add the packages to NuGet Package Manager:

-1. Open Visual Studio.
+>1.
+Open Visual Studio.
-2. Select **Tools > NuGet Package Manager > Package Manager Settings > Package Sources**.
+>2.
+Select **Tools > NuGet Package Manager > Package Manager Settings > Package Sources**.
-3. Select the green plus in the top right of the window.
+>3.
+Select the green plus in the top right of the window.
 Rename the Package source to "botbuilder-dotnet."
-4. Select the "..." next to the Source field and browse to your local folder with the NuGet packages you copied over, click "Select."
+>4.
+Select the "..." next to the Source field and browse to your local folder with the NuGet packages you copied over, click "Select."
-5. Hit OK twice.
+>5.
+Hit OK twice.

-Now, you should be able to add the NuGet packages locally in the followed labs.
+>Now, you should be able to add the NuGet packages locally in the followed labs.

 ### Lab 1.2: Creating a simple bot and running it